KrishhKuthyar/LLM-Finance-Education-Platform/README.md

 ## Copyright

 &copy; 2024 Georgia State University.
-This application was developed by Rohith Ganni and is proprietary to Georgia State University.
+This application was developed by Rohith Ganni & Bala Kuthyaru and is proprietary to Georgia State University.
 Unauthorized distribution or copying of this code is prohibited.

 ---

-**Developed By:** Georgia State University - Rohith Ganni **Contact:** rohithganni79@gmail.com
+**Developed By:** Georgia State University - Rohith Ganni, Bala Kuthyaru **Contact:** rohithganni79@gmail.com, kgsdbalakrishn@gmail.com